Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-4.md

 Now write kafka generic modules.

 ## 26-003 Implementing Kafka config data generic module
+In kafka module, delete the <properties> in pom.xml and the src folder.

+Set the parent of submodules in kafka module, the kafka module.

+Start with kafka-config-data module.

 ## 27-004 Implementing Kafka model generic module